FaintStep/lockpick/README.md

 Primarily designed for local use in labs, CTFs, or structured red team exercises.

 # Features
 - Modular Recon Chains: Implement your unique methodology.
 Define action chains with JSON to dictate the specifics of your workflow.
-Run only the automated scans and check you like, or simply use the default.
+Run only the automated scans and checks you like, or simply use the default.
 "Steps" can also be disabled via a flag value in the action_chains JSON structure as a simple on/off switch if you'd rather not remove the action altogether.
 Helps with quick testing and modifications to methodology.

 - LLM Summarization: Pair scan output with local LLMs (via Ollama) for summarization of findings and recommendations around additional enumeration and exploitation.
 Lockpick currently supports choices for mistral, LLaMA3, and Gemma:7B out-of-the-box.
 This is easily modifiable with some simple tweaks if you have a preference for other models.